Mill3/mill3-wp-theme-boilerplate/README.md

 # Module CLI tool

-Our theme comes with an utility cli for creating JS, CSS and Liquid templates.
+Our theme comes with an utility cli for creating JS, CSS and Twig templates.

 Let's create all required file for a page-builder feature :